POSTED BY September 26, 2016 COMMENTS (41)ON

 Have you ever wondered how can one withdraw their PPF money without visiting the base branch (from where PPF was opened)?
 A lot of people open PPF account in one city and then move to another city.
 It’s really a headache to travel to another city just for the sake of closing the PPF account or withdrawing the money either at maturity or partially.

-I tried to see if this is problem which PPF holders face, and I found that a lot of people search for “Can I withdraw PPF from any SBI branch”?
-Which means that this is widespread query and I decided to write on this.
+I tried to see if this is a problem that PPF holders face, and I found that a lot of people search for “Can I withdraw PPF from any SBI branch”?
+This means that this is widespread query and I decided to write on this.

 There are many articles and people on internet who will tell you that you need to visit the base branch only to withdraw or close your PPF account, but recently I figured out that its not true and there is a process using which you can close or withdraw PPF money from any city without visiting the base branch where you opened the PPF account.